2waysz/Quinn-C2/README.md

 # Quinn-C2
 Quinn C2

-First Cnc I Made Starting
+First Cnc I Made when I was Starting golang
 To Start the cnc on your Windows Computer Or OS of your choice is by installing Golang

 If u Dont know how to install golang ur Kinda retarded